Transient Reward Approximation for Continuous-Time Markov Chains: Introduction

-A number of related methods exist: We build on many ideas for analyses using abstract Markov chains by Klink et al.~\cite{Klink10,KatoenKLW07}.
+We also build on many ideas for analyses using abstract Markov chains by Klink et al.~\cite{Klink10,KatoenKLW07}.
 This paper extends their works by describing a widely applicable abstraction method, and also by handling more general transient properties.

 MTBDD-based methods~\cite{Parker02,HermannsKNPS03} work well for some models, but have the disadvantages described above.
 The method of Wan et al.~\cite{WanCM11} uses a slightly different data structure to represent concrete models, and focuses on steady-state properties rather than transient ones.
-It does not rely on Markov decision models, and, though it works well in practice for certain model classes, cannot guarantee safe bounds for properties of the concrete model.
+It does not rely on Markov decision models, and, though it works well in practice for certain model classes, it cannot guarantee safe bounds for properties of the concrete model.

-Techniques in which a symbolic representation of the transition matrix but an explicit values for each state of the concrete model needs to be stored, as for instance in the so called hybrid method \cite{Parker02,KwiatkowskaNP04}, or using other variants of DDs \cite{LampkaSOB10}, and also methods using Kronecker representations \cite{Dayar12,BuchholzCDK00,BenoitPS06,FernandesPS98,BuchholzK04} are more precise and might be faster than the method we propose.
+There are techniques in which a symbolic representation of the transition matrix is used, but in which values assigned to the states of the model (such as probabilities) have to be stored explicitly and separately for each state of the model.
+Examples include the so-called hybrid method \cite{Parker02,KwiatkowskaNP04}, other variants of decision diagrams \cite{LampkaSOB10}, and also methods using Kronecker representations \cite{Dayar12,BuchholzCDK00,BenoitPS06,FernandesPS98,BuchholzK04}.
+These kinds of methods are more precise, and might be faster than the method we propose.
 They are however not applicable in case the state space is excessively large, too large to store one value per state.

 Smith~\cite{Smith10} developed means for the compositional abstraction of CTMCs given in a process calculus.
 This way, he obtains an abstract Markov chain, which is then analysed by a method of Baier et al.~\cite{BaierHKH05} to obtain bounds for the time-bounded reachability probability.
-Our approach uses a different abstraction method and can handle a more general class of properties.
+Our approach uses a different abstraction method, and can handle a more general class of properties.

 A paper by Buchholz~\cite{Buchholz11} describes how bounds on long-run average (thus, non-transient) properties can be obtained from abstract Markov chains.
 It is based on a combination of policy and value iteration~\cite{Puterman94}, and discusses the applicability of several variants of these methods on typical examples from queueing theory and performance evaluation.